 Choirs using the site

 Many different kinds of choirs use these rehearsal files.
-Some have provided links to their websites.
+A few have provided information about themselves.

-If you want to be added to this list, click on “Contact Me” above to send me all the information you want me to add.
+If you want to be added to this list, click on HELP>CONTACT ME above to send me all the information you want me to add.

-The Anglican Chorale of the Southeast Florida: (YouTube channel): The Chorale exists to sing the beautiful service of Choral Evensong, and to renew and nurture this heritage throughout Southeast Florida.
+The Anglican Chorale of the Southeast Florida conducted by Christopher Harrell: (YouTube channel link: https://www.youtube.com/channel/UC45tFL1TZkRmGCoMH6wm33A?app=desktop): The Chorale exists to sing the beautiful service of Choral Evensong, and to renew and nurture this heritage throughout Southeast Florida.
 It is made up of about 25 volunteer singers from around the Diocese.
 In addition to singing two Evensong services a month, it sings traditional Advent and Christmas Lessons and Carols services, a Lenten concert, and several special Diocesan services a year.

 “We highly recommend the John Fletcher Rehearsal Files site to our singers… We find it very helpful in preparing for rehearsals… It has allowed us to grow as a choir, giving us an opportunity to practise an increasingly challenging repertoire.”